openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 Large objects
 =============

-To discover whether your Object Storage system supports this feature, see :ref:`discoverability`.
-Alternatively, check with your service provider.
+To discover whether your Object Storage system supports this feature, see :ref:`discoverability` or check with your service provider.

 By default, the content of an object cannot be greater than 5 GB.
 However, you can use a number of smaller objects to construct a large object.
 The large object is comprised of two types of objects:

 * ``Segment objects`` store the object content.
-You can divide your content into segments, and upload each segment into its own segment object.
+You can divide your content into segments and upload each segment into its own segment object.
 Segment objects do not have any special features.
-You create, update, download, and delete segment objects just as you would normal objects.
+You create, update, download, and delete segment objects just as you do with normal objects.

 * A ``manifest object`` links the segment objects into one logical large object.
-When you download a manifest object, Object Storage concatenates and returns the contents of the segment objects in the response body of the request.
+When you download a manifest object, Object Storage concatenates and returns the contents of the segment objects in the response body.
 This behavior extends to the response headers returned by ``GET`` and ``HEAD`` requests.
-The ``Content-Length`` response header value is the total size of all segment objects.
-Object Storage calculates the ``ETag`` response header value by taking the ``ETag`` value of each segment, concatenating them together, and returning the MD5 checksum of the result.
+The ``Content-Length`` response header contains the total size of all segment objects.

+  Object Storage takes the ``ETag`` value of each segment, concatenates them together, and returns the MD5 checksum of the result to calculate the ``ETag`` response header value.
 The manifest object types are:

   Static large objects
     The manifest object content is an ordered list of the names of